owainkenwayucl/owainkenwayucl.github.io/_posts/2017-11-15-HowToMakeMyJobEasier.md

 ### Not having a license at all

 If you don't provide a license I can't install it for the researchers and they get grumpy at me, even though it's your fault.

+## Automated tests

+The members of my team are experts at linking Linux programs.
+We are not experts at the science case that your application is solving.
+It's very hard for us to look at a printout of fractionally different floating point numbers and decide if that's a significant difference or not.

+Please provide a simple to run test suite (`make check`?) that we can run to prove that our mix of libraries, compilers and CPU versions doesn't horribly break your package.